Stephen Bechtel Jr., steward of his family’s engineering firm, dies at 95

-Bechtelannounced his death but did not cite a cause.
+Bechtel announced his death but did not cite a cause.
 Long based in San Francisco, the company officially moved its headquarters to Reston, Va., in 2018.
 At the time, The Washington Post reported that Bechtel was the eighth-largest recipient of federal contract funds, receiving $5.5 billion from the Defense Department, the Energy Department and other U.S. government agencies the previous year.

 Mr. Bechtel represented the third generation at the helm of his family’s company, which was born in 1898 when his grandfather, Warren Bechtel, hired out mules to build railroad tracks in what was then the Oklahoma Territory.